rkgtech/gigaspaces-sbp-jekyll/puppet-xap-module.markdown

 {% endhighlight %}

 ## Site Configuration
-There are 3 roles supported:
+There are three roles supported:
 1. xap::manager role
 2. xap::container role
 3. xap::webui

-To attached a node to a role edit the `/etc/puppetlabs/puppet/manifests/site.pp` and add for each node the target roles.
+To associate a node with a role edit the `/etc/puppetlabs/puppet/manifests/site.pp` and add for each node the target roles.
 Example:
 {% highlight java %}
 ## site.pp ##